kuzzleio/sdk-javascript/doc/6/controllers/security/create-user/index.md

 - `content`: Contains the list of profile ids to attach the user to and potential additional information.
 At least the `profileIds` must be supplied.
 Any other attribute can be added.
 Make sure to [update the user mapping](/sdk/js/6/controllers/security/update-user-mapping) collection to match your custom attributes.
-- `credentials`: Describe how the new administrator can be authenticated.
+- `credentials`: Describes how the new administrator can be authenticated.
 This object must contain one or more properties, named after the target authentication strategy to use.
 Each one of these properties are objects containing the credentials information, corresponding to that authentication strategy.